astra-sim/astra-network-analytical/README.md

 - If you pass both `.json` file and command-line arguments, configurations set in `.json` get overridden by command line settings.

 ## Available configurations
-- `topology-name`: Name of topology you want to instantiate.
+- `topology-name`: Set to `Hierarchical`.
-- `dims-count`: The number of dimensions of that topology.
+- `dimensions-count`: The number of dimensions of that topology.
+- `topologies-per-dim`: The list of topologies of each dimension.
+Options can be: `Ring`, `FullyConnected`, or `Switch`.
+- `dimension-type`: The type of dimensions.
+This information is used in the cost model.
-- `nodes-per-dim`: The number of packages per each dimension.
+- `units-count`: The number of packages per each dimension.
 Total NPUs will be the multiplication of these numbers.
+- `links-count`: The number of links per NPU, listed per each dimension.
 - `link-latency`: List of link's latency (in ns) per each dimension.
 - `link-bandwidth`: List of link's bandwidth (in GB/s) per each dimension.
 - `nic-latency`: List of link's NIC latency (in ns) per each dimension.
 If the dimension is scale-up and there's no NIC, set it to 0.